Edward VI: Fall of Somerset

 The sequence of events that led to Somerset's removal from power has often been called a coup d'état.
 By 1 October 1549, Somerset had been alerted that his rule faced a serious threat.
 He issued a proclamation calling for assistance, took possession of the king's person, and withdrew for safety to the fortified Windsor Castle, where Edward wrote, "Me thinks I am in prison".
 Meanwhile, a united council published details of Somerset's government mismanagement.
 They made clear that the Protector's power came from them, not from Henry VIII's will.
 On 11 October, the council had Somerset arrested and brought the king to Richmond Palace.
 Edward summarised the charges against Somerset in his Chronicle: "ambition, vainglory, entering into rash wars in mine youth, negligent looking on Newhaven, enriching himself of my treasure, following his own opinion, and doing all by his own authority, etc." In February 1550, John Dudley, Earl of Warwick, emerged as the leader of the council and, in effect, as Somerset's successor.
-Although Somerset was released from the Tower and restored to the council, he was executed for felony in January 1552 after scheming to overthrow Dudley's regime.
+Somerset was released from the Tower and restored to the council, but he was executed for felony in January 1552 after scheming to overthrow Dudley's regime.
 Edward noted his uncle's death in his Chronicle: "the duke of Somerset had his head cut off upon Tower Hill between eight and nine o'clock in the morning".

 Historians contrast the efficiency of Somerset's takeover of power, in which they detect the organising skills of allies such as Paget, the "master of practices", with the subsequent ineptitude of his rule.
 By autumn 1549, his costly wars had lost momentum, the crown faced financial ruin, and riots and rebellions had broken out around the country.
 Until recent decades, Somerset's reputation with historians was high, in view of his many proclamations that appeared to back the common people against a rapacious landowning class.
-More recently, however, he has often been portrayed as an arrogant and aloof ruler, lacking in political and administrative skills.
+More recently, he has often been portrayed as an arrogant and aloof ruler, lacking in political and administrative skills.